1. Regulatory framework

 Yes.

-Although providing a venue and opportunity for gambling is forbidden, various activities similar to gambling can be operated within the legal framework.
+Although providing a venue and opportunity for gambling is forbidden, subject to licensing requirements, various activities similar to gambling can be operated within the legal framework.
 Betting and games of luck are allowed and regulated by the Law on the Regulation of Betting and Chance Games in Football and other Sports Games.

 Betting on horse races is allowed and regulated under the Law on Horse Racing.
 The fact that betting on horse races is regulated under its specific regulations differentiates it from other betting activities and it may be subject to other provisions.